Testing Autonomous Emergency Braking & Forward Collision Warning Systems

 - ISO 15623 Forward Collision Warning System testing

 - 2 cm position accuracy indoors and outdoors

 Validate your AEB or FCW system with VBOX

 VBOX equipment provides positional accuracy to within 2 cm, along with a real-time output of the relevant parameters required to develop autonomous emergency braking and forward collision warning systems.
-When used in conjunction with Euro NCAP approved driving robots, such as those by AB Dynamics, the VBOX 3i RTK outputs data that meets the requirements set out in the NCAP assessment.
+When used in conjunction with Euro NCAP approved driving robots, such as those by AB Dynamics, the VBOX 3i ADAS outputs data that meets the requirements set out in the NCAP assessment.

 Using our free software plugin for Euro NCAP AEB testing, and a VBOX video data logger, can significantly reduce the amount of time spent on track and in post-processing.

 The VBOX 3i ADAS offers Euro NCAP-compliant logging rates (100 Hz) and a positional accuracy of less than 2 cm, when used with an RTK Base Station or NTRIP device.